 When checking the unit charge, use a manifold gauge set that is equipped with "low loss" hoses.
 Do not use a manifold gauge set with anything other than a "low loss" hose.

 Service Valves

-The service valves (figures 10 and 11) and gauge ports are used for leak testing, evacuating, charging and checking charge.
+The liquid line and vapor line service valves (figures 9 and 10) and gauge ports are used for leak testing, evacuating, charging and checking charge.
 See table 3 for torque requirements